 The Joker was disrupting the DC Universe at the beginning of the noughties.
 He was first accidentally given nigh-unlimited reality-shaping powers by Mr. Mxyzptlk and reshaped the universe in his image in Superman: Emperor Joker.
 Not long after that, the Joker was at it again, spreading chaos in the way less received event The Joker’s Last Laugh (also known as The Joker: Last Laugh), written by Chuck Dixon and Scott Beatty with art by Pete Woods.

 What The Joker’s Last Laugh is about?
-Joker is a prisoner at the Slabside Penitentiary when a prison doctor informs them they found a malignant tumor after a brain scan.
+The Joker is a prisoner at the Slabside Penitentiary when a prison doctor informs them that they have found a malignant tumor after a brain scan.
 The Joker is going to die.
-Facing this news, The Joker decides he wants to go out with a bang.
+Facing this news, The Clown Prince of Crime decides he wants to go out with a bang.
 He concocts a scheme to carry on his legacy by transforming his fellow villains into “jokerized” versions of themselves.

 Published in 2001, this storyline comprises a six-issue miniseries and 25 tie-ins, covering almost everything that was published at the time, from the Batman titles to the Superman family, and more.